 - 6 dashes Worcestershire Sauce

-- Mix all ingredients together in a mixing bowl, adjusting ingredients if necessary
+- Mix all the ingredients together in a large mixing bowl (except the oil), adjusting the seasoning, as needed.

-- Either finish the burgers on the element or transfer the skillet to the preheated oven
+- Either finish the burgers on the stovetop or transfer the skillet to the preheated oven for 15 minutes, or until done*

 PIN IT FOR LATER